 How To Vape Without Coughing

 Vaping and coughing shouldn’t go together, but it does happen.
 If you are a new vaper, you should be aware that it is natural that you might cough and that it is pretty standard, especially for new vapers adjusting and coming from cigarette smoking.
 But what are the main reasons why vaping occurs, and how can you prevent them?
-In this blog, we talk about vaping without coughing, and all the factors contributing to coughing, and how you can stop them from happening.
-So if you’re ready, let’s dig in.
+In this blog, we talk about vaping without coughing, all the factors that contribute to a vape cough, and how you can stop them from happening.\

 Table of Contents

 - What is a Cough?

 - Why Do You Cough When You Vape?